fenhl/gitdir/README.md

 A gitdir contains subdirectories for any host from which repositories are cloned.
 The way repositories are organized within the host directory is defined individually for each host.
 For example, `github.com` organizes repositories by github username and repo name, so that the directory for this repo would be located at `/opt/git/github.com/fenhl/gitdir`.

-Three different kinds of repos may reside within a repo directory:
+Four different kinds of repos may reside within a repo directory:

 1. Master repos, located at `<repodir>/master`.
 These track [the default branch](https://help.github.com/articles/setting-the-default-branch) from the remote and should always stay clean.
 2. Branches, located at `<repodir>/branch/<branch>`.
 These work like the master repos, except they track a different remote branch.